-Foothills Park is a 1,400-acre public green space located in the city of Palo Alto.
+Foothills Park is a 1,400-acre public wilderness area located in the city of Palo Alto.
 For decades, the city had kept the park exclusive to Palo Alto residents under an ordinance that threatened non-residents who enter the park with jail time and a hefty fine unless they entered as guests of a Palo Alto resident.
 By the city’s own admission, Foothills Park was the only residents-exclusive park in California.

-These communities had long been turned away from the gates of Foothills Park under threat of arrest if they attempted to enter its grounds—despite the fact that it is public land.
+Residents of these neighboring communities had long been turned away from the gates of Foothills Park under threat of arrest if they attempted to enter its grounds—despite the fact that it is public land.